 - One course in computing or information technology (3 credits)

-Unless otherwise specified, upper- or lower-level courses in CMIS, CMIT, CMSC, CMST, CSIA, IFSM, SDEV, and Accounting Information Systems (3 Credits, ACCT 326) apply.
+Unless otherwise specified, upper- or lower-level courses in CMIS, CMIT, CMSC, CMST, CSIA, IFSM, SDEV, and ACCT 326 and DATA 200 apply.
 Refer to your specific major for requirements of recommendations.

 Major, Minor, and Elective Requirements